 It is easy to say that it not possible to let you know how much I will charge until I have finished.
 But this does not help you to know what you are likely to have to pay.
 I do deal with same type of situations and documents repeatedly, and the following are some ‘rough and ready’ figures:

-- the simplest matter is unlikely to cost less than £75.
-However, if I am certifying a single document them charge is likely to be £60 (this is not a charge per a copy, see below)
+- the simplest matter is unlikely to cost less £80.
+However, if I am certifying a single copy of a document them charge is likely to be £75 (this is not a charge per a copy, see below)) subject to the instructions

-- the average power of attorney normally takes 25–30 minutes (£87–105) (ie one that requires no amendment (other than minimal changes), discussion or interchanges with a client’s lawyer or others)
+- the average power of attorney normally costs between £100 to £120 (that is one that requires no amendment (other than minimal changes), discussion or more than one interchange with a client’s lawyer or others)

 - arranging for a document or documents to receive apostilles or be legalised See below